 After that, I moved to Vidme.
 I liked that they attempted to educate and familiarize viewers with the concept of paying for the production if there’s a demand, but I wondered if Vidme would be able to pull it off.
 The site had a “verification” process with the goal to determine if an uploader is a “content creator”, which is strange because they demanded rather arbitrary metrics: one needed 50 subscribers but was hardly able to attract any as there were limits on what can be uploaded if one wasn’t “verified” as a creator yet.
 In my opinion, they put this requirements into place to restrict the amount and size of uploads to YouTubers with a huge audience who switched to Vidme in response to the the adpocalypse and to deter uploaders with a small audience and huge content collection.
 The latter only cost money for hosting, the former are supposed to earn the site operator some income.
 I was already suspicious if such policy might have been their pretty serious business need if their endgame wasn’t to be bought up by you know whom.
 Now, I have videos that are small in size as they’re just screencasts and yet more than 30 minutes playtime, and without the status of being verified, I was prevented from uploading those, while the very existence of those videos proves that I am actually a content creator.
 I applied for “verification” but they declined the request, so obviously my presence was not appreciated on their site, so I set all my videos to private.
 Soon thereafter, they announced that they’re shutting down.

 A few notes on other, minor video platforms: there’s Dailymotion, but they don’t have users on the site and lack search engine visibility.
 My impression is that they’re not in the game of building communities around user-generated content but around traditional TV productions (remember Clipfish, Sevenload, MyVideo?).
 Also, the translation of their site into German needs some work.
-Discoverability is poor as results are polluted by spam video posts advertising PDF downloads and nobody flags them as abuse.
+Discoverability is poor as results are polluted by spam video posts advertising PDF downloads and nobody flags them as abuse, as they’re still lacking the option to do so.
+Then there are their hidden requirements, which aren’t stated on the site: 2GB maximum /video, 60 minutes maximum/video, 96 videos/day/all your accounts and 2h maximum duration of total videos/day/all your accounts.
 There’s Veoh, but their website is terrible and they’re still relying on Adobe Flash instead of HTML5.
 There’s Myspace accepting video uploads, but they’re not positioned and percieved as a video site.
 There are new efforts like lbry.io, BitChute and D.Tube that try to promote decentralized peer-to-peer hosting.
 I’m unable to register on D.Tube because I don’t have a mobile phone, so I can’t receive their text message that’s supposed to prevent spam bots from creating an account.
-We-TeVe and Loudplay (see my German introduction video for the site) are worth a look, but not very popular yet.
-At the moment, I upload most of my videos to We-TeVe and Loudplay manually as both of them don’t provide an API for automatic upload yet.
-Unfortunately, developing the Twitch Video Uploader (a fairly technical component automating the uploads via their v5 API) was a waste of time, but still, I could imagine to extend the effort into a fully-fledged video management suite, supporting video upload not only to Loudplay and We-TeVe, but many other places as well.
+At the moment, I upload most of my videos to BitChute manually as it doesn’t seem to provide an API for automatic upload yet.
+Unfortunately, developing the Twitch Video Uploader (a fairly technical component automating the uploads via their v5 API) was a waste of time, but still, I could imagine to extend the effort into a fully-fledged video management suite, supporting video upload to many sites.

 Which leads to new conceptual thinking about online video hosting.
 Learning from my earlier mistakes and experiences, I don’t see why the acutal video files need to be tied to a specific player and surrounding website any more, leading to demands and dependence on whoever is operating the service.
 In a better world, the video data could be stored anywhere, be it on your own rented webspace, a gratis/paid file hosting provider like RapidShare, Dropbox or Megaupload, peer-to-peer/blockchain hosting, traditional video websites or on storage offers by institutions or groups curating certain types of materials.
 The software to retrieve, play, extend and accompany the video stream would be little more than an overlay, pulling the video data from many different sources of which some might even be external ones and not under the control of the website operator.
 Such a solution could feel like what’s relatively common in the enterprise world where companies deliver product presentations, training courses and corporate communication via SaaS partners or self-hosting.
 A standardized, open protocol could report new publications to all kinds of independent directories, search engines and data projects (or have them pulling the data after registering the instance automatically or manually), some offering general and good discoverability, others serving niches and special purposes, all of them highly customizable as you could start your own on top of common white-label video hosting infrastructure.
 You could imagine it as the MediaWiki (without stupid Wikitext as unparsable data model) or WordPress software packages embedding video and optionally making it the center of an article or blog post, but in an even more interoperable way and with more software applications on top of them.
 The goal would be to integrate video hosting and playback into modern hypertext for everyone as promoted by the Heralds of Resource Sharing, Douglas Engelbart (from 37:20), Ted Nelson and David Gelernter.
 With the advent of information theory, XML, the semantic web and ReST, it’s about time to improve and liberate publishing in networked environments.